ibexa/documentation-developer/docs/guide/limitations.md

 #### LanguageLimitation

-A Limitation to specify if the User has access to Content in a specific language.
+A Limitation to specify if the User has access to work on the specified translation.

+A user with this Limitation is allowed to:

+- Create new content with the given translation(s) only.
+This only applies to creating the first version of a Content item.
+- Edit content by adding a new translation or modifying an existing translation.
+- Publish content only when it results in adding or modifying an allowed translation.

 |                 |                                                                         |
 |-----------------|-------------------------------------------------------------------------|